Dog that lost ears in attack now healed, looking for home

 - Many Americans try retirement, then change their minds

+Animal Control was called, and Legend was taken to Greenville County Animal Care.

+The cost for his care topped $9,000, Rizzo said.
+Rescue Dogs Rock NYC , which had seen a request for help, paid his medical bills and is handling his adoption.

 Though his hearing is fine, both his ears are gone.
+His face, shoulders and legs are covered in scars.
+But his tail wags often, and he likes kissing Rizzo and anyone who shows him some affection.

+Legend is about 2 years old and weighs 45 pounds.
+He is heartworm negative, house-trained, and already answers to his name.

+“He’s a beautiful dog and he is going to make someone extremely happy,” Rizzo said as Legend snuggled up to her.
+“He’s a great pet.”

 Information from: The Greenville News, http://www.greenvillenews.com